Jobin-Nelson/Jobin-Nelson/README.md

 # Hi there, I'm Jobin! 👋

-I'm a programmer with knowledge in Python, Rust, and JavaScript languages.
+I'm a programmer with knowledge in Python, Rust, Go, JavaScript and Typescript.
 I enjoy building projects that help solve real-world problems and am always looking for ways to improve my skills.

 ## About Me